So-you-want-to-be-an-auditor/So-you-want-to-be-an-auditor/README.md

 #So you want to be an auditor

-## Tech Stacks: React.js, Flask & Cloudflare AI API
+## Tech Stacks: React.js, Flask, Redis & Cloudflare AI API

 ### Frontend Screens